 Students must have completed a health physical on the Kansas Department of Health & Environment (KDHE) form before participating in the required program practicums CD 223 and CD 224.
 Criminal checks will be required for all Early Childhood Education students at the beginning of a practicum and/or at the time of employment in a licensed childcare center.
 All students are required to have taken Pediatric First Aid and Pediatric CPR; 2 clock hours of training in recognizing the signs of child abuse or neglect that includes prevention of abusive head trauma, and the reporting of suspected child abuse and neglect; and 2 clock hours of training on safe sleep practices and sudden infant death syndrome to graduate.
-Students must achieve grades of C or better in all subjects courses with a CD indicator.
+Students may find these trainings on the following sites: www.kcsto.org, and .
+All students must achieve grades of C or better in all subjects courses with a CD indicator.